-Steel mill workers in Indiana were among the highest at risk for asbestos-related diseases.
-Thousands of steel mill workers were exposed daily as the mills were filled with asbestos, which was primarily used for its effective resistance to high temperatures and fires.
+- Steel mill workers in Indiana had the highest at risk for developing asbestos-related diseases.
+Steel mill workers were exposed because asbestos was heavily used in the industry to protect against high temperatures and fires.

-Workers in the automobile industry were also at great risk.
-In fact, in 1984, the Nuturn Corporation, a brake manufacturing business, was inspected for asbestos.
-The National Institute for Occupational Safety and Health (NIOSH)determined that employees were being exposed to asbestos way past the amount allowed in business, therefore rendering the business a health hazard.
+- Workers in the automobile industry were also at great risk.
+In 1984, the Nuturn Corporation, a brake manufacturing business, was inspected for asbestos.
+The National Institute for Occupational Safety and Health (NIOSH) determined that employees were being exposed to asbestos at much higher levels than legally allowed.

-In July of 1986, NIOSH also surveyed the Federal Office Building in Evansville, Indiana after the president of the American Federation of Government Employees requested an evaluation for asbestos in the building.
+- In July of 1986, NIOSH also surveyed the Federal Office Building in Evansville, Indiana, after the president of the American Federation of Government Employees requested an evaluation.
 The findings concluded that over nine surface samples contained asbestos, meaning that asbestos was present and could easily become airborne.
-The building was built in 1963, and during construction, asbestos was used on the floor decks and ceilings.

-Indiana’s USX Corporation facility in Gary, a steel business, faced a multi-million dollar lawsuit when an ex-employee sued after being diagnosed with mesothelioma cancer.
-The former worker won his lawsuit and was awarded $250 million, one of the largest mesothelioma lawsuit amounts ever awarded.
+- Indiana’s USX Corporation facility in Gary, a steel business, faced a multi-million dollar lawsuit when a former employee filed an asbestos lawsuit after being diagnosed with mesothelioma.
+The former worker won his lawsuit and was awarded $250 million, one of the largest mesothelioma payments ever awarded.

 - Allison – Bedford Foundry